root cause rescue remedy

 Have you ever kept a gratitude journal?

-Either you shouted a big ‘yes’ or you’re ready to hit the delete button and throw this email in the trashcan before reading on.
+Either you shouted a big ‘yes’ or you’re ready to hit the back button and throw this article in the trashcan before reading on.

-So I decided to document it, share it, and invite you – even if just this once – to stop in your tracks, right now, and think of just one thing you are grateful for.
+I’m so grateful that I decided to document it, share it, and invite you—even if just this once—to stop in your tracks, right now, and think of just one thing you are grateful for.

 Don’t force it, let it just come!

 There’s likely one thing that comes to mind.